Interactive Brokers vs Libertex (Forex Club) Comparison

 What tier-1 jurisdictions is each broker regulated in?

 Tier-1 regulators go above and beyond by requiring additional capital requirements, checking in on brokers more frequently, and putting brokers through a tougher screening process.
-Libertex (Forex Club) is FCA Authorised (U.K.), while Interactive Brokers is ASIC Authorised (Australia), IIROC Authorised (Canada), SFC Authorised (Hong Kong), CBI Authorised (Ireland), FSA Authorised (Japan), MAS Authorised (Singapore), FINMA Authorised (Switzerland), FCA Authorised (U.K.) and CFTC Registered (USA).
-Both do not have FMA Authorised (New Zealand).
+Interactive Brokers is ASIC Authorised (Australia), IIROC Authorised (Canada), SFC Authorised (Hong Kong), CBI Authorised (Ireland), FSA Authorised (Japan), MAS Authorised (Singapore), FINMA Authorised (Switzerland), FCA Authorised (U.K.) and CFTC Registered (USA), while Libertex (Forex Club) is FCA Authorised (U.K.)., neither have FMA Authorised (New Zealand)

 What tier-2 jurisdictions is each broker regulated in?
 What about tier-3?

 Tier-2 and tier-3 licenses are still important in evaluating the overall trustworthiness of forex brokers.
-As far as tier-2 licenses go, Libertex (Forex Club) is CySEC Authorised (Cyprus), while Interactive Brokers is NSE Authorised (India).
-Both do not have CBRC Authorised (China), ISA Authorised (Israel), CBR Authorised (Russia), FSCA Authorised (South Africa), SEC Authorised (Thailand) and DFSA / Central Bank Authorised (UAE).
-When comparing tier-3 licenses unfortunately, neither Interactive Brokers nor Libertex (Forex Club) are SCB Authorised (Bahamas), IFSC Authorised (Belize), BMA Authorised (Bermuda), FSC Authorised (British Virgin Islands), CIMA Authorised (Cayman Islands), FSC Authorised (Mauritius) and VFSC Authorised (Vanuatu).
-Both do not have VFSC Authorised (Vanuatu)..
+As far as tier-2 licenses go, Interactive Brokers is SEBI Authorised (India), while Libertex (Forex Club) is CySEC Authorised (Cyprus)., neither have CBRC Authorised (China), ISA Authorised (Israel), CBR Authorised (Russia), FSCA Authorised (South Africa), SEC Authorised (Thailand) and DFSA / Central Bank Authorised (UAE).
+When comparing tier-3 licenses unfortunately, neither Interactive Brokers nor Libertex (Forex Club) are SCB Authorised (Bahamas), IFSC Authorised (Belize), BMA Authorised (Bermuda), FSC Authorised (British Virgin Islands), CIMA Authorised (Cayman Islands), FSC Authorised (Mauritius) and VFSC Authorised (Vanuatu)., neither have VFSC Authorised (Vanuatu).

 Which broker offers more trading platforms?

-Both Interactive Brokers and Libertex (Forex Club) offer a Proprietary Platform and Desktop Platform (Windows).
-Both do not have cTrader, DupliTrade and ZuluTrade
+Both Interactive Brokers and Libertex (Forex Club) offer a Proprietary Platform and Desktop Platform (Windows)., neither have cTrader, DupliTrade and ZuluTrade

 Does Interactive Brokers offer MetaTrader?
 Does Libertex (Forex Club) offer MetaTrader?

-For MetaTrader Libertex (Forex Club) provides MetaTrader 4 (MT4), while Interactive Brokers provides neither of these.
-If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.
-Both do not have MetaTrader 5 (MT5).
+For MetaTrader Interactive Brokers provides neither of these, while Libertex (Forex Club) provides MetaTrader 4 (MT4).
+If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers., neither have MetaTrader 5 (MT5)

 How do Interactive Brokers and Libertex (Forex Club) differ in terms of minimum deposit?
 What about average spreads and funding options?

 Interactive Brokers requires a minimum deposit of $0, while Libertex (Forex Club) requires a minimum deposit of $10.
-From our testing we found Interactive Brokers offers spreads of 0.6 (From 09/25/21 - 10/02/21), while Libertex (Forex Club) offers spreads of -1.
-Libertex (Forex Club) supports Bank Wire (Deposit/Withdraw), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where Interactive Brokers supports Bank Wire (Deposit/Withdraw).
-Both do not have Visa/Mastercard (Credit/Debit).
+From our testing we found Interactive Brokers offers spreads of 0.6 (Aug 2022), while Libertex (Forex Club) offers spreads of -1.
+Interactive Brokers supports Bank Wire (Deposit/Withdraw) for popular funding options, where Libertex (Forex Club) supports Bank Wire (Deposit/Withdraw), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw)., neither have Visa/Mastercard (Credit/Debit)

 Which brokers offers more tradeable asset classes, Interactive Brokers or Libertex (Forex Club)?

-Libertex (Forex Club) offers a more diverse selection of investment options than Interactive Brokers allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
-Both do not have Spread Betting.
-Looking at total tradeable symbols, Interactive Brokers has 7400, compared to 300 from Libertex (Forex Club).
+Interactive Brokers offers a more diverse selection of investment options than Libertex (Forex Club) allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Interactive Brokers has 8500, compared to 300 from Libertex (Forex Club).

 Can I trade cryptocurrency with Interactive Brokers or Libertex (Forex Club)?